Colin Fox (politician): Political career

 Fox joined Scottish Labour in Motherwell and Wishaw as a teenager and established Labour Party Young Socialists (LPYS) branches throughout Lanarkshire.

-He has described Tony Benn as "one of my heroes", and says that it was after attending a talk given by Benn at the University of Glasgow, when Benn was running for the Deputy Leadership of the Labour Party, that he was inspired to get involved in politics full-time.
+He has described Tony Benn as "one of [his] heroes", and says that it was after attending a talk given by Benn at the University of Glasgow, when Benn was running for the Deputy Leadership of the Labour Party, that he was inspired to get involved in politics full-time.
 As a prominent LPYS activist, he attracted the attention of the Militant tendency, and joined in 1981.
 He was elected as their Lanarkshire organiser in 1983 and has been heavily involved in socialist politics ever since.

 He was active in the 1984–1985 miners's strike in Ayrshire and at the Ravenscraig picket line.
 The 103-day Caterpillar occupation of 1987–88 saw him involved in the key industrial battle of the time.
 In 1988, he went to London to work for Militant at its headquarters in Hackney Wick.
 He held a variety of posts in its industrial department, finance department, and as circulation manager of the Militant newspaper.
 Here, he was heavily involved in the leadership of the anti-poll tax struggle which brought down Margaret Thatcher.

 In 1995, he moved to Edinburgh to take up the role of Scottish Militant Labour's East of Scotland organiser.
 This was the time when Militant was discarding its entryist tactics and turning towards open mass work.
 As a member of SML's executive committee, he was heavily involved in the discussions with some smaller groups on the left that led to the formation of the Scottish Socialist Alliance (SSA) in 1995.

 The SSA aimed to build a left-wing alternative to New Labour and the SNP.
 It was built around the slogan "for an independent socialist Scotland".
 Fox was the SSA's East of Scotland organiser, a role he continued to play when the Alliance morphed into the Scottish Socialist Party (SSP) in 1998.